blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Castes in Kerala.md

 The Dheevara community was formed by Arayan, Valan and other castes to lobby for the fishers' rights, and to seek caste-based reservations in government jobs.

-The members of the community formed "Akhila Kerala Dheevara Sabha"(AKDS) andDheevara Mahasabha ("Dheevara Great Assembly"), which are politically powerful organizations.
+The members of the community formed "Akhila Kerala Dheevara Sabha"(AKDS) and Dheevara Mahasabha ("Dheevara Great Assembly"), which are politically powerful organizations.

+---
+The Hindu fisherfolk worship Bhagavati and Kali.
+Convert to Christianity and Muslim from the fisher castes are grouped under Dheevara.